 Getting Started in Python

-Welcome to the first module of the Introduction to Python course!
-This course will provide a beginner-level introduction to the Python 3.x programming language, with a syllabus that covers everything that you will need to know to pass the Certified Associate in Python Programming (PCAP) examination.
+Welcome to the first module of the Introduction to Python course.
+This course will provide an in-depth introduction to the Python 3.x programming language, with a curriculum aligned to the Certified Associate in Python Programming (PCAP) examination syllabus.
 In this module we will define what exactly Python is and its high-level components before guiding you through how to setup a local development environment on your personal computer or laptop.
-So let's get started!

 1. What is Python?

 Python is an open-source general purpose programming language.
 This means that it can be used to develop software for a wide variety of tasks.
 Today Python is used for a huge range of computer applications, from developing web services, content management systems and business applications such as Enterprise Resource Planning (ERP) and e-commerce systems to performing data exploration, transformation and analysis, image, audio and video processing, data science including machine learning, deep learning and natural language processing, and robotic process automation.

 Python is a popular choice for those starting to learn computer programming for the very first time because it is easy to learn, intuitive and is supported by a global community of active software engineers, data scientists and academics.

 If you wish to become an active member of the global Python community, including joining an open Slack team for Python enthusiasts and accessing further educational resources, please visit https://www.python.org/community for further information.

 Python code is usually written to a file with the extension .py.
 A single .py file is referred to as a Python module.
 As your Python programming skills become more advanced, you start to develop larger and more complex applications.
 Modules are a way to undertake modular programming - that is, breaking down your large and complex applications into a series of individual modules, where each module performs a smaller and more specific task.
 A collection of Python modules that together form a wider application or library is called a Python package.
 We will discuss Python modules and packages further in module 7 of this course.